 The TRA actuary has determined the average of the expected remaining services lives of all members for fiscal year 2016 is six years.
 The "Difference Between Expected and Actual Experience", "Changes of Assumptions", and "Changes in Proportion" use the amortization period of six years in the schedule presented.
 The amortization period for "Net Difference between Projected and Actual Investment Earnings on Pension Plan Investments" is over a period of five years as required by GASB 68.

-Changes in actuarial assumptions since the 2018 valuation:
+Changes in actuarial assumptions and methods for the July 1, 2020, valuation: